Omsk oblast overview

 Omsk region history

-A lot of peoples’ histories are connected with Omsk region - of Indo-European, Finno-Ugric, Mongol and Turkish peoples.
-The history of inhabiting the Irtysh area by the Russians is connected first of all with legendary Yermak although even before him, in the 15th century, Russian merchants from the Urals visited the Siberian khanate.
+The history of the development of the Irtysh by Russians is connected first of all with the legendary Yermak.
+Although even before him, in the 15th century, Russian merchants from the Urals visited the Siberian Khanate.

 More Historical Facts…